 It can also be programmed using the Arduino IDE, making it easy to get started for those familiar with Arduino boards.

-Overall, the MKR WAN 1310 is a powerful and flexible board that works well for a wide range of Internet of Things (IoT) applications, such as monitoring the environment, tracking assets, and smart farming, among others.
+Overall, the MKR WAN 1310 is a powerful and flexible board that works well for a wide range of IoT applications, such as monitoring the environment, tracking assets, and smart farming, among others.

-You can use the Arduino MKR WAN 1310 to send LoRaWAN® messages to Actility TPC.
+You can use the Arduino MKR WAN 1310 to send LoRaWAN® packets to Actility TPC.